California cleaning business license and insurance requirements

 Local authorities will examine your business’s specific services and determine if you need licensing.
 Contact the city or county clerk’s office where your business will operate for details.

-5. Obtain a sales tax permit if selling goods
+5. If you’re selling products, obtain a sales tax permit

 Both residential and commercial cleaning services are not subject to sales tax in California.
 However, if your cleaning business sells tangible goods, such as cleaning supplies or equipment, you’ll likely need a Sales Tax Permit from the California Department of Tax and Fee Administration (CDTFA).
 This permit allows you to collect and remit sales tax on your sellable items.